MaxPleaner/linux-keyboard-macros/README.md

 - **Note**
 - If the strict just hangs with no output, it may be becauase you are not logged in as sudo.
 - `sudo` has a default timeout of `5` minutes, so if you are just testing this out you can run a command like `sudo pwd` and then run `macros.rb` in the next 5 minutes.
-For a longer term solution, increase the timeout of `sudo` by running `sudo visudo` and changing the value of `Defaults:user_name timestamp_timeout`. true
+The  timeout of `sudo` can be increased by running `sudo visudo` and changing the value of `Defaults:user_name timestamp_timeout`. true
+- I know there is a way to pipe password to sudo, something like `(echo 'my_password'; echo '3';) | ruby macros.rb` but it wasn't working.
+Everything except the sudo part worked.